pearlymoon/Spyroe/README.md

 ## Welcome to Spyroe6930's Website

-This Will Hold all of Spyroe's Source Code

-DO NOT COPY MY CODE AND BRAND IT AS YOUR OWN OR YOU WILL RECIVE A DMCA TAKE DOWN
+This Will Hold all of Spyroe's Source Code **WARNING: IF YOU USE MY CODE AND BRAND IT AS YOUR OWN YOU WILL RECIVE A DMCA TAKE DOWN**

 ## Downloads
 [Website Code](https://github.com/xSpyroex/Spyroe.git)